COOKIE NOTICE

 Mrs B. Holliday

-The Modern Foreign Languages curriculum has been developed over the past 18 months and we feel that it is now well planned and well structured.
-All children at William Stockton have the opportunity to take part in modern foreign language lessons each week and key stage 2 children also have regular additional Spanish ‘taster’ sessions.
+The Modern Foreign Languages curriculum has been developed over a period of time and we feel that it is now well planned and well structured.
+All children at William Stockton have the opportunity to take part in modern foreign language lessons each week.
 We have agreed on clear end points that include the core skills and knowledge that we believe the children need, to achieve well in French and in becoming more competent lifelong linguists.
 A broad spectrum of the MFL curriculum is delivered in order to accomodate and challenge pupils of all abilities; we adapt our teaching to suit the children's needs.

 (Please click on our end points on the bottom of our page to see how our Modern Foreign curriculum is structured)